I spent the early part of the week in Westminster, which normally meant I

 on Thursday evening.
 Most of my staff were in Aberdeen and I

-A typical day in Westminster involves attending debates, meetings, committees and also dealing with correspondence from constituents, groups or organisations who contact me.
+A typical day in Westminster involved attending debates, meetings, committees and also dealing with correspondence from constituents, groups or organisations who contacted me.
 I also met with representatives of local groups and organisations when they lobbied parliament to express their views.
 Constituents also visited the Houses of Parliament on a fairly regular basis.
 A major part of an MP's duty is the scrutiny of the work of Government.